-- Prayers from the words of hymns which you want to make your own.
+- Prayers from the words of hymns that you want to make your own.

 - Reasons for thanksgiving (Caution: When you get into the habit of recording these, the list gets out of hand!)

 - Things you’re praying about.
-You might choose to have a separate notebook for this, or an “appendix” in another section of the same book—date on which a prayer was prayed; date on which answered, with space for how the answer came in some cases.
+You might choose to have a separate notebook for this or an “appendix” in another section of the same book—the date on which a prayer was prayed; the date on which answered, with space for how the answer came in some cases.

 Don Whitney observes that the goal of journaling over a lifetime is to “build a monument to God’s faithfulness.”
 He then adds that your last entry will “most likely . . . introduce your great-grandchildren to your life and faith and to influence them for Christ’s sake.” ~ Ivan Mesa